Oral Health Science BSc

-For students normally domiciled in Scotland or the European Union/EEA (outside of the UK) and with a term time address in Scotland, the following fees apply:
+For students normally domiciled in Scotland, with a term-time address in Scotland, the following fees apply:

 |Full-time (120 credit modules) per year||£1,820||£1,820|

-For students living in the rest of the UK (England, Wales and N. Ireland) studying this course full time, the following fees apply:
+For students living in the rest of the UK (England, Wales and N. Ireland, including Channel Islands and the Isle of Man), with a term-time address in Scotland, studying this course full time, the following fees apply:

 Fees are payable in advance each academic year unless otherwise agreed.

-There are a number of funding options available to UK and EU students to help you pay for your studies and your cost of living whilst studying.
+There are a number of funding options available to UK and EU students to help you pay for your studies and your cost of living while studying.